polylang/polylang/readme.txt

 * Pro: Add more error messages when doing wrong when importing or exporting translations
 * Pro: Avoid to check for translations files existence if no language fallbacks are defined.
 * Pro: Reduce the number of DB queries when exporting posts for translation
+* Pro: Fix incorrect post slug after XLIFF import
 * Pro: Fix a performance issue with the autocomplete field in the block editor languages panel
+* Pro: Fix translations not refreshed when switching the language in the block editor sidebar
 * Pro: Fix a performance issue in Site editor
 * Pro: Fix a possible bug in Site editor when language term_id and term_taxonomy_id are different
 * Pro: Fix deactivated language re-activated when it is edited.
 * Pro: Fix language switcher in legacy widget menu not correctly rendered in widget block editor
 * Pro: Fix a deprecated notice in ACF integration
+* Pro: Fix update compatibility with WP Umbrella
 * Refactor core to allow to easily translate contents stored in custom tables
 * Strings translations are now stored in a language term meta instead of post meta of specific post type #1209
 * Deprecate the filters `pll_languages_list` and `pll_after_languages_cache` #1210